 - Variability.
 In addition to the increasing velocities and varieties of data, data flows can be highly inconsistent with periodic peaks.
 Is something trending in social media?
 Daily, seasonal and event-triggered peak data loads can be challenging to manage.
 Even more so with unstructured data involved.

 - Complexity.
 Today's data comes from multiple sources.
 And it is still an undertaking to link, match, cleanse and transform data across systems.
 However, it is necessary to connect and correlate relationships, hierarchies and multiple data linkages or your data can quickly spiral out of control.

 - RFID (radio frequency ID) systems generate up to 1,000 times the data of conventional bar code systems.
 Tweet

-- Facebook has more than 901 million active users generating social interaction data.5 Tweet
+- Facebook has more than 1.15 billion active users generating social interaction data.6 Tweet

-- More than 5 billion people are calling, texting, tweeting and browsing websites on mobile phones.
-Tweet
+- More than 5 billion people are calling, texting, tweeting and browsing websites on mobile phones.7 Tweet

-- Analyze millions of SKUs to determine optimal prices that maximize profit and clear inventory.
+- Analyze millions of SKUs to determine prices that maximize profit and clear inventory.

 - Quickly identify customers who matter the most.

 - Use clickstream analysis and data mining to detect fraudulent behavior.

 UPS is no stranger to big data, having begun to capture and track a variety of package movements and transactions as early as the 1980s.The company now tracks data on 16.3 million packages per day for 8.8 million customers, with an average of 39.5 million tracking requests from customers per day.
 The company stores more than 16 petabytes of data.